Therapy For Autistic Adults

 Relationship therapy for you and a family member/ partner/ friend is available and we can negotiate that if appropriate.
 The focus would then be on the relationship so everyone present would be encouraged to have their say.

-I know that many people with ASCs have issues about using the phone.
+I know that many autistic people have issues about using the phone.
 If this is true for you, we can communicate by text or email.
 This can make it easier for you to process the information and come back to me if you need to know more.

 I am used to adapting my work style to make it easier for clients to attend.
 For instance, some clients text me when they arrive so I can meet them at the door to avoid waiting room awkwardness or anxieties about finding the room.
+The video on the home page lets you know what to expect if you do contact me and what happens in the first session.
+There is another video on the location page that shows you how to find the office and what it looks like inside.
 Let me know what might help and I will do my best to find a way that will work for you.